 With a mission to inspire you and to give you something to think about, our Annual Investor Conference has built a reputation as a highly valuable and unique gathering.

 Sector AM's 18th Annual Investor Conference INDEPENDENT.
-THINKING. will be held on Thursday June 7, at the Astrup Fearnley Museum of Modern Art.
+THINKING was held on Thursday June 7, at the Astrup Fearnley Museum of Modern Art.

 Please find a link to the conference program here.

-This year we are excited to host world class speakers and leading thinkers within their fields of specialisation:
+This year we were excited to host world class speakers and leading thinkers within their fields of specialisation:

 Nassim Nicholas Taleb